Are Trans-Fatty Acids a Health Hazard?

 by Ben Best

-In a trans unsaturated fatty acid there is one or more double-bonds in a trans configuration (geometry) -- meaning the hydrogens adjacent to the double-bonds are on the opposite sides of the molecule.
+In a trans unsaturated fatty acid there is one or more double-bonds in a trans configuration (geometry) — meaning the hydrogens adjacent to the double-bonds are on the opposite sides of the molecule.
+Trans fats pack more tightly than cis fats, which can make fats be solid at room temperature that would be liquid if in the cis configuration.
+Industrial production of trans fats became popular, partly for this reason, and partly because trans fats are less vulnerable to rancidity.

-A report by the FDA in 1985 (HEALTH ASPECTS OF DIETARY TRANS FATTY ACIDS, F.R.
+A report by the Food and Drug Administration (FDA) in 1985 (HEALTH ASPECTS OF DIETARY TRANS FATTY ACIDS, F.R.
 Senti) concluded that there is no evidence of a harmful effect in humans at the existing dietary levels of trans fatty acid.
 Animal studies in that report showed no evidence of toxic effect.
 An Expert Panel supported this conclusion [AMERICAN JOURNAL OF CLINICAL NUTRITION 62:655S-708S (1995)], based on an estimate that trans fatty acids constitute 4-12% of American fat intake (2-4% of calories).

 The Expert Panel noted the increased popularity of tub margarines (11-28% trans fat) over stick margarines (19-49% trans fat) since the 1960s.
 Vegetable shortenings have decreased trans fat content from 26% to 17% and fast food chains have decreased trans fat content of frying oil from 30% to 15%.
 (But trans fat from cheese corn chips increased from 33% in 1978 to 54% in 1988.
 The 3 foods which were most highly associated with an increase in trans fat in human body adipose tissue were brownies, pastry and margarine [AMERICAN JOURNAL OF CLINICAL NUTRITION 67:25-30 (1998)].
-Currently, salad oils are 8-17% trans, shortenings (cookies, pastry, donuts) are 14-60% trans and margarines are 16-70% trans (84% of margarine fat is hydrogenated soybean oil).
+In the 1990s, salad oils were 8-17% trans, shortenings (cookies, pastry, donuts) 14-60% trans and margarines 16-70% trans (84% of margarine fat was hydrogenated soybean oil).
+Fat in dairy products (milk, butter, and cheese) as well as fat in beef naturally contains 2−9% trans fats [PLOS ONE; Brouwer,IA; 5(3):e9434 (2010)].

 The Expert Panel report noted that trans fatty acids are less susceptible than cis fatty acids to free radical initiated autoxidation: "Trans bonds have lower pi electron density than do cis double bonds, which causes metal ions to form weaker complexes with trans fatty acids than with cis fatty acids."
 In simpler terms, trans fats reduce rancidity.